 | 13 Days

-North India Nepal Tour one of the best Tours in South Asia which is a perfect blend of Art, culture, and nature.
-We will be the visiting center of Indian culture like Delhi, Jaipur and also visiting masterpiece of Mughal empire and best among the world’s wonder “Taj Mahal”.
+Package holidays to india golden triangle is one of the best Tours in South Asia .
+It is a perfect blend of art, culture, and nature.
+We will be the visiting center of Indian culture like Delhi, Jaipur and also visit masterpiece of Mughal empire and best among the world’s wonder “Taj Mahal”.

-Just after the tour to incredible India, we will visit Nepal with most of the Touristic destination like Kathmandu, Pokhara, and Chitwan.
+Just after the tour to incredible India, we will visit Nepal.
+Then we will visit most of the Touristic destination like Kathmandu, Pokhara, and Chitwan.
 Kathmandu is famous for art, crafts and the culture whereas Pokhara offers the natural beauty of famous Annapurna range and fewa lake.
 Chitwan offers wide varieties of flora and fauna.

 Arrive in Delhi, India’s bustling capital city.
 You will be greeted with a traditional Indian welcome and escorted to the hotel.
 New Delhi reflects the legacy left behind by the British.
 The division between New and Old Delhi is the segregation between the capitals of the British and Mughals.

 Tour Old and New Delhi includes the exquisite audience halls, marble domes and slender minarets of the Jama Masjid, Mahatma Gandhi Memorial at Raj Ghat, Ashoka Pillar and the famous Chandani Chowk Bazaars, once the royal Mughal shopping arcade.
 Drive along Rajpath to photograph the Parliament House, President’s Palace and India Gate, a memorial to India’s soldiers.
 Tour Gurdwara Bangla Sahib, one of the most popular places of worship for Sikhs built at the site of a house where Guru Harkishen Dev, eighth guru, stayed when visiting Delhi.
 Continue to Humayun’s Tomb, one of the most spectacular Mughal buildings.
 The mausoleum is known as the precursor to the Taj Mahal.
 Proceed to Qutab Minar and ruins of the Hindu temples destroyed during the Qutabshahi period.